-Our growth strategy going forward dependent on, among other things, on a continuing relationship with our Sponsor and other factors related to that relationship, some of which are beyond our control including our ability to (i) maintain a drop-down pipeline of existing or newbuild vessels from our Sponsor, (ii) obtain the required consents from lenders and charterers for the acquisition of vessels from our Sponsor, and (iii) finance our business through equity and debt capital markets transactions at terms that are favorable to us, which is highly dependent on favorable market conditions.
+As of the date of this annual report, all of our remaining options under the Omnibus Agreement to acquire interests in our Sponsor's existing vessels have expired unexercised.
+Our growth strategy going forward dependent on, among other things, our continuing relationship with our Sponsor and other factors related to that relationship, many of which are beyond our control including our ability to (i) maintain a drop-down pipeline of existing or newbuild vessels from our Sponsor, (ii) obtain the required consents from lenders and charterers in connection with any potential acquisition of vessels from our Sponsor, and (iii) finance our business through equity and debt capital markets transactions at terms that are favorable to us, which is highly dependent on favorable market conditions.

-Furthermore, we are not obligated to purchase any of the Optional Vessels at the applicable determined price, and, accordingly, we may not complete the purchase of any of such vessels.
-Moreover, if we are able to agree on a price with our Sponsor, there are no assurances that we will be able to obtain adequate financing on terms that are acceptable to us or that the financing assumed will on favorable terms to us.
 In light of recent master limited partnership ("MLP") market volatility and the fall in the value of our common units and preferred units, it may be more difficult for us to complete an accretive acquisition.

-We believe that other acquisition opportunities with our Sponsor, parties that are related to our Sponsor and third-parties may arise from time to time, and any such acquisition could be significant.
+We believe that other acquisition opportunities with parties that are related to our Sponsor and third-parties may arise from time to time, and any such acquisition could be significant.
 Any acquisition of a vessel or business may not be profitable at or after the time of such acquisition and may be cash flow negative or may not generate sufficient cash flow to justify the investment.
 In addition, our acquisition growth strategy exposes us to risks that may harm or have a material adverse effect on our business, financial condition, results of operations and ability to make cash distributions (reduced or at all) to our unitholders, including risks that we may:

-- fail to realize anticipated benefits, such as new customer relationships, cost-savings or cash flow enhancements; - be unable to attract, hire, train or retain qualified shore and seafaring personnel to manage and operate our growing business and Fleet; - · decrease our liquidity by using a significant portion of available cash or borrowing capacity to finance acquisitions; - significantly increase our interest expense or financial leverage if we incur additional debt to finance acquisitions; - · incur or assume unanticipated liabilities, losses or costs associated with the business or vessels acquired; or - incur other significant charges, such as impairment of goodwill or other intangible assets, asset devaluation or restructuring charges.
+- · fail to realize anticipated benefits, such as new customer relationships, cost-savings or cash flow enhancements; - · be unable to attract, hire, train or retain qualified shore and seafaring personnel to manage and operate our growing business and Fleet; - · decrease our liquidity by using a significant portion of available cash or borrowing capacity to finance acquisitions; - · significantly increase our interest expense or financial leverage if we incur additional debt to finance acquisitions; - · incur or assume unanticipated liabilities, losses or costs associated with the business or vessels acquired; or - · incur other significant charges, such as impairment of goodwill or other intangible assets, asset devaluation or restructuring charges.